Christian Meditation and Prayer: How to Be Still Before God

 Being still before God is an act of resting in God’s nearness.
 When we pause our planning, our worrying, and our striving, we acknowledge that He is God and we are not.
 Stillness is not laziness — it is surrender.

 Other passages that encourage meditative prayer include Psalm 19:14 (“Let the words of my mouth and the meditation of my heart be acceptable in your sight”), Psalm 119:15 (“I will meditate on your precepts and fix my eyes on your ways”), and Psalm 143:5 (“I meditate on all that you have done; I ponder the work of your hands”).
 The Bible speaks of meditation over twenty times.
-This is not a footnote in the life of faith — it is woven into its very fabric.
+Meditation is essential to the life of faith.

 A person sitting quietly in a sunlit garden with an open Bible, practicing meditative prayer